Sridharan877/task/README.md

 ------------------------------------------------------
+Install dependency: npm install

-For bulding the project : npm run build
+For bulding the project: npm run build

 Run the project using : npm run start